Issues around confidence are a common source of pain for our clients.

-This tip is all about bringing your clients awareness to the negative thought cycles they may be getting into which are unhelpful when they are trying to overcome their limiting belief.
+This tip is all about bringing your client’s awareness to the negative thought cycles they may be getting into which are unhelpful when they are trying to overcome their limiting beliefs.

 You’ll need them to learn to recognise them quickly so they can then go on to reframe them.

 Help your client question these thoughts to counteract ingrained beliefs and self-judgments.

 Support your client in writing a list of helpful and positive beliefs to replace their negative ones in a situation where their confidence is challenged.